zemerov/imbalanced_classification/README.md

 2. There were trained three gradient boosting models.

-The best model gets 0.87 AUC-PR on test dataset which is quite good metric.
+The best model gets 0.87 AUC-PR on test dataset which is quite good final score.

 ## Model Explanation

 After training the model I used SHAP library for interpretation.
+More examples can be found in model_explanation.ipynb file.

 The main interest is feature importance for model prediction.

 ![Feature importance](/img/importance.jpg)